syl20bnr/spacemacs-elpa-mirror/melpa/exwm-x-readme.txt

 Record the shell command of application.

 **** :alias
-Define alias of an application, this key is used by `exwmx-jump-or-exec'.
+Define alias of an application, this key is used by `exwmx-quickrun'.

 **** :pretty-name
 In EXWM and Exwm-X, an application is assocated with an emacs buffer,